db-group-mimic-III/mimic-iii/sepsis_summary.md

 ;
 ```

-#### Alternative SIRS table, load from CSV file
+#### Alternative SIRS table, loading from CSV file
-Adding this table enabled us to run different queries on the data we dervied from the SIRS query
+We use parallel processing on R to avoid the bottleneck with the SIRS query.
+The output of the R script is the sirs.csv file that can be used to load the data into the empty SIRS table.
 ```SQL
 DROP TABLE IF EXISTS sirs;
 create table sirs (